Can I sell my car without the log book?

 It’s important to be mindful of the fact that the UK government warns buyers against buying vehicles without log books.
-That’s because it makes it more awkward for buyers to tax their new vehicle without it.
+That’s because it makes it more difficult for buyers to tax and insure their new vehicle without it.

 What is a log book and why do you need one?

-A vehicle log book is also known as a V5C document, which is a basically a registration document that proves you are the registered keeper of the vehicle.
-It will display your postal address that can be used for any correspondence connected to the vehicle.
+A vehicle log book is also known as a V5C document.
+It is a registration document that proves you are the registered keeper of the vehicle.
+It will display your full name and address that can be used for any correspondence connected to the vehicle.
 Bear in mind this address does not need to be where the vehicle is stored.

-It might surprise many that log books are still very much a paper-based operation, despite the rapid advancements in technology.
-While driving licences and VED (vehicle tax) have now been digitised, V5C documents are still created in the traditional method.
+It might surprise you that log books are still very much paper-based.
+While driving licences and vehicle tax (VED) have now been digitised, V5C documents are still created in the traditional method.

 Do you need the V5 document to sell a car?

 The biggest issue sellers without log books find is that prospective buyers are often put off by the lack of a log book.
 They become suspicious, probably quite naturally, about the ownership of the car.
 They might think it has been stolen, as over 100,000 cars every year in the UK are.
 Or that the vehicle has not been well cared for.
 It will certainly be harder to sell a car without a log book than with one.

 Sellers without a V5C document should always be open and up front about this to reassure potential buyers.
 Of course, there are other precautions you can take to make it as easy as possible for buyers to apply for a new log book down the line.
 A bill of sale is arguably the most beneficial course of action.